Oliver by Steven J. Carino & Alex Tresniowski

 Dog lovers, prepare a box of tissues for this one!

 This was both a tragic and uplifting story.
-A story that shows the power of what can happen when family, friends, and the community at large come together to conquer.
+A story that shows the power of what can happen when family, friends, and the community at large come together.
 A story that shows that if you just ask for help when you need it, you might be surprised at the strong show of support from those around you, especially strangers whom you've never encountered before.

 Between chapters, I would find myself staring down at my own little guy and see his big brown eyes just looking up at me.
 I just couldn't imagine ever losing him or having him taken from me.
 Just like Oliver is to Steven, Tanto is my lifeline, and without him the world would be a much darker place.

 This book is wonderful for dog owners and lovers everywhere.
 You'll cry, you'll smile, and you'll definitely give your dog some extra love and attention after reading it.
-This was a beautifully written and gorgeously constructed story.
+This was a beautifully written story.

 Steven Carino was born in Huntington, New York.
 The youngest of five children, he graduated from SUNY Brockport with a Bachelor of Science in American History.
 He worked as a DJ in New York City before launching careers in advertising and real estate and starting his own employment agency.
 Today, Steven has his own driving business and lives in a cottage in Bedford, New York, with his best friend, Oliver, and an array of sheep, goats, chickens, a horse, a rooster, and a mini-cow named Anna Belle.
 Oliver is Steven’s first book.